Christopher-Bradshaw/learning/web/wasm/README.md

 ./gsl
 ```

 Sweet!
 We have an output we can sanity check against.
 To compile with emscripten, we need to follow a fairly similar procedure.
 However, we need to compile everything with emscripten (note that emscripten seems to be 32 bit and so I needed the 32 glibc libraries).
+If you don't do this, you will get an error like, `wasm-ld: error: unknown file type: XXX.o`.
 So, again,

 ```
 git clone git://git.savannah.gnu.org/gsl.git gsl-lib